redmondmj/HyperVServer2019/Manage/README.md

 - Add your Hyper-V server to the hosts file via Powershell as admin (replace IP and Hostname!)
   - `Add-Content -Path C:\Windows\System32\drivers\etc\hosts -Value "n192.168.1.100 HYPERV-GUEST"`
-  - OR via notepad.exe as admin
+  - OR edit manually via notepad.exe as admin
+    - launch notepad.exe as administrator
     - edit `C:\Windows\System32\drivers\etc\hosts`  (note it has no extension so make sure you view all file types)
-  - Add your server IP and hostname to the bottom of the file:
+    - Add your server IP and hostname to the bottom of the file: i.e. "192.168.1.100    HYPERV-GUEST"
-  - i.e. "1.1.1.1.1   HOST-NAME"
  - Add your Hyper-V server to TrustedHosts and allow authentication
-   - via Powershell as admin (replace "fqdn-of-hyper-v-host" your  server's hostname i.e. HYPERV-GUEST)
+   - launch Powershell as admin and run each of the following:
    - `Enable-PSRemoting` (safe to ignore Firewall errors)
-   - `Set-Item WSMan:\localhost\Client\TrustedHosts -Value "fqdn-of-hyper-v-host"`
+   - `Set-Item WSMan:\localhost\Client\TrustedHosts -Value "HYPERV-GUEST"`
-   - `Enable-WSManCredSSP -Role client -DelegateComputer "fqdn-of-hyper-v-host"`
+   - `Enable-WSManCredSSP -Role client -DelegateComputer "HYPERV-GUEST"`
 ### Connect to Server
  - Launch **Hyper-V manager** (make sure you're logged in to the account that matches the server)
  - Select or right click "Hyper-V Manager">Action>**Connect to Server**